 When a user browses the web, at different times, she could be accessing pages pertaining to different topics.
 For example, she might be looking for research papers at one time and airfare information for conference travel at another.
 That is, a user can exhibit different kinds of interests at different times, which provide different contexts underlying a user's behavior.
 However, different kinds of interests might be motivated by the same kind of interest at a higher abstraction level (computer science research, for example).
 That is, a user might possess interests at different abstraction levels-the higher-level interests are more general, while the lower-level ones are more specific.
 Furthermore, more general interests, in some sense, correspond to longer-term interests, while more specific interests correspond to shorter-term interests.
 During a browsing session, the general interests are back on one's mind, while specific interests are one's current foci.
-Unlike News Dude [2], which generates a long-term and a short-term model, we model a continuum of long-term to short-term interests.
+Unlike News Dude [2], which generates a long-term and a shortterm model, we model a continuum of long-term to shortterm interests.
 We believe identifying the appropriate context underlying a user's behavior is important in more accurately pinpointing her interests.
 The web is not static - new documents and new words/phrases are created every day.
-Most clustering methods cluster objects (documents).
+Most clustering methods assume each object (document) is represented by a fixed number of features (words/phrases).
 This representation is inadequate in a dynamic environment like the web.
 Consider how a librarian would form taxonomy of the subjects for all the books in the library.
 She would first identify the subject(s) of a book and then cluster all the books on the bases of the subject.
 Finally, books are categorized by the taxonomy.
-STC [15] does not rely on a fixed vector of word features in clustering documents.
-We use a similar approach-instead of clustering documents, we cluster features in the documents; documents are then assigned to the clusters.
-We propose to model general/longterm and specific/short-term interests with a concept hierarchy called User Interest Hierarchy (UIH).
-The resulting hierarchy (UIH) is used to build Page Interest Estimator (PIE)'s [3] as well as providing a context.
+STC [14] does not rely on a fixed vector of word features in clustering documents.
+We use a similar approachinstead of clustering documents, we cluster features in the documents; documents are then assigned to the clusters.
+We propose to model general/long-term and specific/shortterm interests with a concept hierarchy called User Interest Hierarchy (UIH).
+The resulting hierarchy (UIH) is used to build Page Interest Estimator (PIE)'s [3] as well as provides a context.
 For each cluster in UIH, the associated documents are used as positive examples for learning a PIE.
 The constructed UIH and its corresponding learned PIE's are used for estimating interest of a new document.
 However, current clustering methods do not generate clusters that possess all of the key characteristics we desire in a UIH.